 Antiangiogenic drugs prevent the VEGF from binding with the receptors on the surface of the endothelial cells.
 In most cases, the drugs are injected into the vitreous of the eyeball, then pass into the subretinal space, where the vessels proliferate.
 Neovascularization is then blocked, preventing bleeding into the retina.
 New research is looking for less invasive and burdensome introduction of the drugs by way of topical eye drops, implanted timed release capsules, and implanted ports of delivery.

-This is information on current anti-angiogenic drugs being studied or already approved for wet AMD:
+This is information on current anti-angiogenic drugs being studied or already being used in the clinics:

 Macugen (pegaptanib sodium) [approved 2004]